duneroadrunner/SaferCPlusPlus/index.md

 Probably the biggest difference though, is that SaferCPlusPlus does not restrict the number and type of references to an object that can exist at one time (i.e. the "exclusivity of mutable references") the way Rust does.
 With respect to memory safety, the benefit of this restriction is that it ensures that objects with "arbitrary lifespan" (like an element in a (resizable) vector) are not deallocated while other references to that object still exist.

 But most objects do not have "arbitrary lifespan".
 (Both Rust and SaferCPlusPlus encourage most objects to have "scope lifespan".)
 So most of the time, from a memory safety perspective, this restriction is not necessary.
 It's hard to evaluate the cost of this restriction.
 There's arguably some ergonomic cost, but one concrete example might be the fact that in Rust, mutable "reference counting" targets need to be wrapped in a `Cell` or `RefCell` (which introduces run-time overhead and/or the possibility of a panic).
-But in Rust, this restriction is about more than just memory safety, and whether or not the overall benefits of the restriction outweigh the costs seems to be a matter of varied opinion.
+But in Rust, this restriction is about more than just memory safety, and whether or not the overall benefits of the restriction outweigh the costs is probably situation dependent.

 So, perhaps as expected, you could think of the comparison between SaferCPlusPlus and Rust as essentially the comparison between C++ and Rust, with diminished discrepancies in memory safety and performance.